felixfontein/ansible-dependentloop/README.md

 (That's something which is unfortunately not supported by Ansible by default, but sometimes needed, for example for more complex deployment setups.)

+The current version requires Ansible 2.9 (and will stop printing deprecation warnings for Ansible 2.9).
+Older versions work with Ansible >= 2.0.

 See `ansible.cfg.sample` for how to include this plugin into your local Ansible setup.